 - Faculty advisors and department heads are responsible for ensuring that funds are spent for SEARCH related research activities ONLY.

-- All funds must be spent by the awardee’s department by June 25, 2023.
+- All funds must be spent by the awardee/mentor’s department by June 2025.
 SEARCH Funds will not be available after this date per UTC fiscal policy.

 - Use of Funds and Allowable Expenses

-- Requested funds must be used solely to support the student in carrying out the SEARCH research project as outlined in the application proposal.
+- Requested funds must be used solely to support the costs associated with carrying out the SEARCH research project as outlined in the application proposal.

 - All costs must be reasonable and directly related to the SEARCH project.